PotLock/curatedotfun/docs/docs/plugins/index.md

 # 🔌 Plugins

-curate.fun supports various plugins that extend its functionality, particularly for content distribution.
-Each plugin enables you to distribute curated content to different platforms and channels.
+Curate.fun has a unique plugin pattern that uses [module federation](https://module-federation.io/), which allows the bot to load and use remote plugins without needing to install or redeploy.
+These plugins can extend its functionality, particularly for content ingestion, transformation, distribution.

 ## Plugin Structure